 The Authority is exposed to various risks of loss including torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; natural disaster; and officer and director liability.
 The Authority generally obtains commercial insurance for these risks.
-The Authority has not had any claims against their commercial insurance in any of the past three years.
+The Authority has not had any claims against its commercial insurance in any of the past three years.
 There were no significant reductions in insurance coverage from coverage in the prior year.

-In early 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally.
+In early 2020, an outbreak of a novel strain of coronavirus ("COVID-19") emerged globally.
 As a result, events have occurred including mandates from federal, state and local authorities leading to an overall decline in economic activity.
-In May 2020, CHEFA voluntarily deferred billings for \$1,855 in fees earned during the fiscal year to the following fiscal year.
-In addition, CHEFA voluntarily waived fees totaling \$1,844.
-Additionally, CHESLA suspended the referral of borrowers to collections and has instructed its collection company to suspend affirmative collection efforts until September 30, 2020.
-The private loans held by CHESLA and federal and private loans held by CSLF are not eligible for deferral by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, however, participants can request deferral or forbearance in accordance with the loan policies.
+The extent to which COVID-19 impacts CHESLA and CSLF depends on the rate with which their borrowers avail themselves of relief programs as well as future developments, which cannot be predicted with confidence.
 The Authority is not able to reliably estimate the length or severity of this outbreak.
-The extent to which COVID-19 impacts CHESLA and CSLF will depend on the rate with which their borrowers avail themselves of current relief programs as well as future developments, which are uncertain and cannot be predicted with confidence.
-The Authority is not able to reliably estimate the length or severity of this outbreak.
-If the length of the outbreak and related effects on the Authority's operations continues for an extended period of time, there could be additional loss of revenue and other material adverse effects to the Authority's financial position, results of operations, and cash flows.
+If the length of the outbreak and related effects on the Authority's operations continue for an extended period of time, there could be additional loss of revenue and other material adverse effects to the Authority's financial position, results of operations, and cash flows.